openSUSE/news-o-o/_posts/2012-08-27-opensuse-12-2-release-publicity-call-for-contributions.markdown

 # Bug Days

-Organising a bug review and triage day for a specific area of openSUSE is one of the most effective ways to build a good team, increase their skills and familiarity with the technical side of our distribution. Â Everyone can spot a bug, right?
-Look at ten bugs and everyone can perceive a pattern close the duplicates, andÂ or spot the simi
+Organising a bug review and triage day for a specific area of openSUSE is one of the most effective ways to build a good team, increase their skills and familiarity with the technical side of our distribution.
+Everyone can spot a bug, right?
+Look at ten bugs and everyone can perceive a pattern close the duplicates, and or spot the simi

 # Upgrade Instructions

-The[ Support Database article on upgrading between openSUSE versions](http://en.opensuse.org/SDB:System_upgrade) was last updated for openSUSE 11.4! Â This would be easy to update, but keep in mind that for 12.2 the online update repositories [have been split between Free and proprietary software](https://bugzilla.novell.com/show_bug.cgi?id=768639), so both need to be added.
+The[ Support Database article on upgrading between openSUSE versions](http://en.opensuse.org/SDB:System_upgrade) was last updated for openSUSE 11.4!
+This would be easy to update, but keep in mind that for 12.2 the online update repositories [have been split between Free and proprietary software](https://bugzilla.novell.com/show_bug.cgi?id=768639), so both need to be added.